Skip to content

 Where to Trade DAX 40 (DAX) Perpetual Futures

 DAX 40 (DAX) perpetual futures are live on 1 venue.
-Open interest, 24h volume and funding update every two minutes — compare them below and trade DAX directly.
+The venue cards compare open interest, 24h volume, and funding.
+The data updates every two minutes, and each card links directly to DAX trading.

 Ostium logo